Hairy Bikers Beef Curry Recipe

 Frequently Asked Questions

-• Can I make this in a slow cooker?
-Yes, this recipe is perfect for a slow cooker.
-Follow the first three steps by browning the beef and sautéing the aromatics and spices on the stovetop first.
-Then, transfer everything to your slow cooker and cook on low for 6-8 hours, or until the beef is tender.
+Can I make this beef curry in a slow cooker?
+Yes.
+Brown the beef and cook the onions and spices on the hob first, then transfer everything to the slow cooker on low for 6–8 hours.

-• What is the difference between garam masala and curry powder?
-Garam masala is a blend of toasted spices that is often added at the end of cooking to give a final warm aroma.
-Curry powder is typically a blend of spices used earlier in the cooking process to build flavor.
-They are not interchangeable and each serves a different purpose in a dish.
+What is the difference between garam masala and curry powder?
+Garam masala is a warming spice blend usually added towards the end of cooking.
+Curry powder is a broader blend used earlier to build the base flavour of a dish.

 Try More Recipes: